goodreasonai/abbey/README.md

 Running Abbey with `./run.sh` is recommended; you may need to use `sudo ./run.sh` if your setup requires superuser privileges to run `docker-compose`.
 That's it.

+**If the backend/celery/db_pooler services stop immediately when running the first time - calmly restart them.** Use `docker-compose restart db_pooler` first, then the same for backend and celery.
+This issue is due to the fact that on the first startup, MySQL can take a bit longer than expected to initialize.

+### Troubleshooting

+1. docker config invalid: If it's telling you your docker compose is invalid, then you probably need to upgrade docker on your machine to something >= version 2.
+Abbey takes advantage of certain relatively new docker features like defaults for env variables and profiles.
+It's going to be easier just to upgrade docker in the long run - trust.

+2. Things look blank / don't load / requests to the backend don't seem to work quite right.
+First, navigate to the backend in the browser, like to `http://localhost:5000` or whatever URL you put in originally.
+It should give you a message like "A British tar is a soaring soul..."
+If you see that, then the backend is up and running but your backend URL config is wrong or incomplete.
+Remember to type it out completely like `http://localhost:5000`. **If you messed it up then changed it, it might still be wrong because it's saved in the frontend-next docker volume.
+Delete the frontend container, delete that volume, and then rebuild.** If you don't even get the "British tar" thing, then make sure that your backend service is actually running.

+3. Docker gets stuck downloading/intstalling/running an image.

+There is a possibility that you've run out of space on your machine.
+First, try running `docker system prune` to clean up any nasty stuff lying around in Docker that you've forgotten about.
+Then try clearing up space on your computer – perhaps enough for ~10gb on your machine.
+Then restart Docker and try again.
+If you still get issues – try uninstalling / reinstalling Docker.

+4. The`docker-compose` command refuses to run because of some "API" issue or something.

+If docker is running (Docker Desktop on Mac, for example), then you should restart it.
+If that doesn't help, try purging/cleaning its data before restarting (click the "Bug" icon in Docker Desktop if you have it - then see `clean/purge` data).

+If docker isn't running, then that's your problem!
+You need to make sure the Docker daemon (i.e. Docker Desktop on Mac) is running before you run `./run.sh`.

+5. A port is already being used.

+The Abbey backend runs on port 5000 by default; the Abbey frontend runs on port 3000.
+It's possible that something on your computer is already using port 5000 or port 3000.
+On Mac that usually means AirPlay.
+Your goal should be to check whether anything's running on ports 3000 or 5000, and, if so, to shut down those processes.

+#### Mac and Linux

+Use `lsof -i :5000` or `lsof -i :3000` to check if any process is running on those ports.
+If you notice a process like 'ControlCe' running on Mac, that means "Control Center," and it's probably an airplay receiver thing.
+You can go into your system settings and uncheck "AirPlay receiver".

+If you found something else, you can kill it with `kill -9 PID` where PID is replaced by the process ID (shown using lsof).

+#### Windows

+Use `netstat -ano | findstr :5000` or `netstat -ano | findstr :3000`.
+You can then kill the process with `taskkill /PID YOUR_PID /F` - replace YOUR_PID with the process ID of the relevant process.

+### Other run options

 If you would like to run Abbey in development mode (i.e. because you're trying to contribute to Abbey), use the `--dev` flag.
 If you're switching between dev and prod builds, use the `--build` flag to rebuild the containers.
 You may also need to delete the `frontend-next` and `frontend-node-modules` volumes in Docker so that they are properly rebuilt.

 If you'd like to use `docker-compose` directly, you might want to use the environment variable `MY_BUILD_ENV=prod` (or dev).
 If you want Abbey to send reminder emails, use also `--profile email` to start the special emailing service.
 You also need to make sure that the root password for the MySQL service is set correctly, for which you need to set `MYSQL_ROOT_PASSWORD="your-password"` (which is stored in the root `.env` file).
 So you might type in: